axelbol/spa-laravel8-vue/README.md

 # Single Page Application with Laravel and Vue

-This is a Laravel 8 project where we made a simple CRUD to learn how SPA works.
+This is a Laravel 8 project where we make a simple CRUD to learn how SPA works.

 ## How to use